 During the academic year, a variety of issues may arise where a student believes that he or she has been treated poorly or unfairly or may have some other concern.
 Typically these students feel the circumstances are a detriment to their success.

 Complaints can be made by filing a Student Petition in the Law Enrollment Center.
 All complaints must be in a signed writing.
 We will not entertain anonymous complaints.

 The complaint should set forth the nature of the concern.
 All complaints will be reviewed by the dean of students or other person designated by the dean.

 The dean of students will generally acknowledge receiving the complaint no later than three business days after its filing.
 In the notice, the student will be advised of the steps which will be taken.
 In many cases, action to address the focus of a complaint will require further inquiry.
 If this is the case, the complainant will be so informed.
 It is our responsibility to ensure that the rights of everyone involved in the matter are protected.

 Not every complaint warrants action.
 If this is the case, the student will be so informed within a reasonable period of time.

 There is generally no right to appeal a decision made by the dean of students.
 In extraordinary circumstances, however, a student may appeal to the dean of the law school.
 Both the dean of students and the dean may conclude that a complaint should be referred to a committee within the law school or to the appropriate university offices.

-A record of all complaints will be maintained for four years along with an explanation of how the matter was addressed.
+A record of all complaints will be maintained for seven years along with an explanation of how the matter was addressed.